VChristiaens/special/README.rst

     :target: https://github.com/VChristiaens/special/blob/master/LICENSE

 ``special`` is a package for the SPEctral Characterization of directly ImAged Low-mass companions.
+Although some tools are specific to the characterisation of low-mass (M, L, T) dwarfs down to giant planets, it can also be used in a more general way for the characterisation of any object with a measured spectrum, provided a user-provided model grid.

-This package provides the tools for the analysis of measured spectra, including:
+This package provides the following tools for the analysis of measured spectra:

 - calculation of the spectral correlation between channels of an IFS datacube;
-- fitting of input spectra to different grids of models (the code is grid-independent, download of the grids is left to the user);
+- fitting of input spectra to different grids of models;
-- MCMC sampling of the model grid parameter space;
+- MCMC or nested sampling of the model grid parameter space;
-- searching for the best-fit template spectrum within a given library.
+- searching for the best-fit template spectrum within a given template library.

-In particular, the MCMC sampler routine makes use of the `emcee` package (Foreman-Mackey et al. 2013):
+The MCMC sampler routine makes use of the `emcee` package (Foreman-Mackey et al. 2013):

 - is flexible, as it is usable on any grid of models downloaded by the user (provided a snippet function specifying the format of the input);
 - can fit (additional) blackbody components;